arujthecurator/CustomFilteringWordPress/README.md

 ## Video Used in the Background of the WebPage

-The video used in the background of the web page is taken from[pexels.com](https://www.pexels.com/).
+The video used in the background of the web page is taken from [pexels.com](https://www.pexels.com/).
 The video is titled  ["a-person-putting-a-helmet-on-a-head-sculpture"](https://www.pexels.com/video/a-person-putting-a-helmet-on-a-head-sculpture-7237098/)  uploaded by [Alena Darmel](https://www.pexels.com/@a-darmel/)